-"Did you enjoy your holiday?" asked Mrs Lewis.
-"Yes", replied Mrs Lee,
+"Did you enjoy your holiday?" asked Mrs Turner.
+"Yes", replied Mrs Phillips,

 |A day trip to Blackpool||Three days in London|

 Which holiday do you think Mrs Phillips enjoyed?

 How did you use this starter?
 Can you suggest

 how teachers could present or develop this resource?
 Do you have any comments?
 It is always useful to receive

 feedback and helps make this free resource even more useful for Maths teachers anywhere in the world.

 Sign in to your Transum subscription account to see the answers

 Note to teacher: Doing this activity once with a class helps students develop strategies.
 It is only when they do this activity a second time that they will have the opportunity to practise those strategies.
 That is when the learning is consolidated.
 Click the button above to regenerate another version of this starter from random numbers.

 It is often very difficult choosing Christmas presents for family and friends but so here are some seasonal, mathematics-related gifts chosen and recommended by Transum Mathematics.